Biochemical Analysis

 Module description

-The overall aim of this module is to provide a solid foundation in the detection, separation, purification and quantitation of molecules, with a particular focus on applications in biomolecular research and clinical analysis.
-Topics covered include chromatography, electrophoresis, mass spectrometry, protein and nucleic acid analysis, and toxicology.
-There is a significant focus on practical application of these techniques; about a third of the teaching sessions are lab classes.
+In this module you will gain a solid foundation in the detection, separation, purification and quantitation of molecules, and focus on applications in biomolecular research and clinical analysis.
+We will cover topics such as chromatography, electrophoresis, mass spectrometry, protein and nucleic acid analysis, and toxicology.
+There is a significant focus on practical application of these techniques so you will spend about a third of the course in lab classes.

 - The nature of clinical and biomedical samples